-You must have been immersed in safety tips like: “outside lighting does a good job in protecting your home.
+You must have been immersed in safety tips like: “outdoor lighting deter crimes and does a good job in protecting your home.
 Do remember to leave it on while away or at night.”

 But does it really help?
-How effective is outside lighting?
-Savvy thieves would probably not be fooled by your porch lighting, and you should also not be fooled by this so-called “expert” home security tip.
+How effective is porch lighting?
+Savvy thieves would probably not be fooled by your outside home lights, and you should also not be fooled by this so-called “expert” home security tip.

 In this post, I’ll just dig a little deeper into this issue – Do outside lights deter burglars in home?
+Is it safe to leave lights on all night?
 Should you leave your front or back porch light on at night?

 Most Home Burglaries are Committed during the Day

 FBI’s crime statistics in 2012 has drawn a conclusion that the majority of home burglaries happen in the day time, rather than at night.
-Adding outdoor lights does nothing to help prevent larceny during the day, but wastes a lot of electricity.
+Adding outside home lights does nothing to help prevent larceny during the day, but wastes a lot of electricity.

 You are likely to be blinded to the real leading causes of residential burglaries.
 A least, this report proves that darkness is not one.
 Instead of fooling thieves with those tricks (putting fake security signs and stickers is also one of them), you really should look for some practical and effective measures to prevent house intruders.

 Burglar-proof your front door, back door and windows turns out to be much more helpful than leaving your porch lights on.
 Or, turn to security cameras.